Rupeshkotha/Queuectl/testing.md

 You should observe:

-- The job moving between processing and pending as retries occur
+- The job moving between processing and pending as retries occur (if in terminal)
 - Eventually, it disappears from main jobs and appears in DLQ

 **5. View DLQ contents:**